fleschutz/PowerShell/Docs/clean-repos.md

-## clean-repos.ps1 - Cleans all Git repositories in a folder from untracked files (including submodules)
+## clean-repos.ps1 - Cleans all Git repositories in a folder from untracked files

-This script cleans all Git repositories in a folder from untracked files (including submodules).
+This PowerShell script cleans all Git repositories in a folder from untracked files (including submodules).

 ## Parameters
 ```powershell